monacodelisa/MonaCodeLisa/README.md

 - **Online Handles**: Every handle online has been updated to reflect my new username, `EstherSoftwareDev`.
 In cases where there's a 15-character limit, I use `EstherWhiteDev`.
 - **Email Address**: My email has also changed to match the new branding.
 Please check the [new domain](https://esthersoftware.dev) for updated contact details.

-Let this be the end of people addressing me by calling me "Mona," which was never part of my name!
+Let this mark the end of anyone addressing me as `Mona`.
+It was never part of my name—it was simply a fragment of my old username.

+I hope this clears up any confusion moving forward.

-Thank you for your understanding as I move forward with this change!
+Thank you for your understanding and support as I embrace this new chapter!

 Best regards,
 **Esther White**